 As students, affordable access to transportation is essential to our success.
 In March of 2017, students voted to support the Universal Bus Pass.
 Thanks to our collective purchasing power, we can access unlimited, year-round public transportation for a fraction of the normal cost.

 U-Pass (bus pass) pick up begins September 1st or the following business day.
 Bring your student ID card to the LUSU Main Office, located in room SC-0001 (across from Campus Tech in the tunnels).

 No. However you do save a significant amount of money due to our collective purchasing power.

 Your U-Pass is valid year-round from September 1st to August 31st.
 A new pass is issued in September of each year.

 Bring your student ID card to the LUSU Main Office, located in room SC-0001 (across from Campus Tech in the tunnels).

-Not only do you save a significant amount of money (it costs about 10% of what a yearly pass would cost), but it's also a safe way to ride home from events, parties, and clubs.
+Not only do you save a significant amount of money, but it's also a safe way to ride home from events, parties, and clubs.
 Plus, a reduced demand for parking helps to maintain the green space on campus.
 You'll also never be left stranded, especially in the winter—it's a great backup plan for when your car doesn't start!
 Everyone's participation in the program helps reduce the costs for all students and reduces barriers to education.

 English Language Program students